Siesma/BluePrintCreation/README.md

 used libraries:
 Java:
-  PApplet (processing core)
+  -PApplet (processing core)

 Phyton:
-  base64
+  -base64
-  zlib
+  -zlib

 Final file created by the phyton project is unfinished.
 The first two and the last character have to get removed.